Free Museums In Athens Greece In 2023

 Free Museums in Athens

-Moreover, if you are into art, you will be glad to know that there are several art spaces and private art galleries in Athens that you can visit for free.
+And if you are into art, there are dozens of art spaces and private art galleries in Athens that you can visit for free.

-This brand new museum in Athens is an annex of the Byzantine and Christian Museum.
+This lovely little museum in Athens, which only opened in 2021, is an annex of the Byzantine and Christian Museum.
 It is hosted in a beautiful neoclassical mansion built in the late 19th century.

 The palace was initially the residence of the German architect Ernst Ziller.
 In 1912, a prominent banker, Dionysios Loverdos, bought it to use it as his residence, and also as an exhibition space for his outstanding Byzantine art collections.